-11. At the trial of a person for an witnesses and offence under this Act, the court or the prosecutor may, notwithstanding anything production of to the contrary in any other written law, call documents not specified in the any such witness, or use or produce any indictment. such document, as is not specified in the list [§8, 2 of 1965.] of witnesses or productions. [§9, 9 of 1980.]
+(Sections 9 and 10 are repealed by Act No. 9 of 1980 and Act No. 20 of 1994 respectively.)
+At the trial of a person for an offence under this Act, the court or the prosecutor may, notwithstanding anything to the contrary in any other written law, call any such witness, or use or produce any such document, as is not specified in the list of witnesses or productions.